2018ik/2018ik.github.io/_wiki/song_of_songs_book.markdown

 ### Stage Four

 In 6:13 she is called "Shulammite" the feminine form of Solomon, signifying the exact duplication of Christ Himself, having been made a match for Him.
+Interestingly, this name of the female lead is not mentioned until chapter 6.
+This is because sufficient transformation was required for the lover to match Solomon, and for today's believers to match Christ.

 ### Stage Five